snail vine

 The snail vine flourishes in areas under USDA Zones 9 through 12.
 It survives in such places because it is a native of tropical South America and it is used to being in a warm climate.

-However, it may be planted in colder climates with the help of structures, such as greenhouses, to mimic the suitable growing environment for them.
-In some places wherein snow during winter is potent, the snail vine is placed indoors to protect them from frost.
+However, the corkscrew vine may be planted in colder climates with the help of structures, such as greenhouses, to mimic the suitable growing environment for them.

 Growth Habits

-After knowing where the V. caracalla came from, knowing its growth habits is essential to ensuring its good health.
+After knowing where the corkscrew vine came from, knowing its growth habits is essential to ensuring its good health.
 It is a perennial plant but may also be grown as an annual crop depending on the climate.
-As a fast-growing evergreen vine, it spreads vastly for 10 to 20 feet.
+As a fast-growing evergreen vine, the snail vine plant spreads vastly for 10 to 20 feet.

-Thanks to its ability to cover a chunk of an area in a short time, it serves multiple functions in a garden.
+Thanks to its ability to cover a chunk of an area in a short time, the corkscrew vine serves multiple functions in a garden.
 In some cases, its bushy appearance is preferred to be more refined and cleaner.
 In this case, providing structural support for the vine to cling on to is the best thing to do.

 Leaves